mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/YAP/YAP Nuclear-Cytoplasmic Translocation is Regulated by Mechanical Signaling, Protein Modification, and Metabolism.md

 Zou et al 2020

 # Intro
-- Interestingly,  [[YAP]]  distribution  between  thenucleus and cytoplasm is not static (Manning et al., 2018)
+- Interestingly,  [[YAP]]  distribution between the nucleus and cytoplasm is not static (Manning et al., 2018)
 # The structural basis of cell nuclear transport process
 # Mechanical signals that regulate YAP nuclear import
 - YAP is one of the most sensitive transcription factors(TFs) activated in response to mechanical stress.